 Please let me know if you can join and if so, which class time is best for you so that I can hold your spot.

 I hope to see you in the studio

 This little dish can be used for multiple purposes: tea bag holder, soy sauce, salt & pepper,

 spoon rest, keys, earrings, hearing aids, incense holder and more!

-I have always needed ceramics in my life psychologically and emotionally.
+I have always needed ceramics in my life as it feeds my spirit so much.
 This has created some really interesting situations in order to make this happen!

 I have hauled a wheel 1 mile up a mountain and have moved a 2,500 lb kiln three times.
-But my passion for ceramics has always carried me as I have persevered through it all.
-From running a ceramics lamp company “Stickshade Lamps” to participating in numerous studio tours, I am very happy to open my Sunset Hill Ceramics business from my home in Ballard, Washington.
+But my passion for ceramics has always carried me through it all.
+From running a ceramics lamp company “Stickshade Lamps” to participating in numerous studio tours, I am very happy to have my Sunset Hill Ceramics business at my home in Ballard, Washington.
 I am delighted to be able to bring pleasure to your home and table through my work.
 Enjoy and please enjoy your loved ones.

 I have spent the last 30 years teaching the violin and fiddle.
 At a young age I traveled to Japan spending time with Dr Suzuki working on my violin teaching program.
 While In Japan I was very fortunate to have also landed an internship with a ceramicist who had been declared a national treasure by the name of Eitaro Takano.
 Both of these experiences deeply influenced me.

-I have always found a internal peace when sitting and creating pottery.
-From feeling the earthiness of clay spinning in my hands to throwing a 10 pound slab, the physical as well as the creative aspect have kept me physically and mentally alive.
+I have always found an internal peace when sitting and creating pottery.
+From feeling the earthiness of clay spinning in my hands to throwing a 5 pound slab, the physical as well as the creative aspect have kept me physically and mentally alive.